 Other Backpacks I love:

 eBags TLS Mother Lode Weekender Convertible Junior: This is a new edition to my backpacks, as I recently acquired it.
-I love it as much as its senior mentioned above, only this one is about 2” smaller overall, which makes it perfect for when you need a backpack that is not as big as the other Motherlode.
+I love it as much as its’ senior mentioned above, only this one is about 2” smaller overall, which makes it perfect for when you need a backpack that is not as big as the other Motherlode.
 I have been using it for more local staycations when I have to work a lot and working domestic trips less than 5 days or less.
 It retails for $99.00., but I have seen it as low as $85.

-The Granite Rocx Tahoe Backpack: It is more for a day hike, picnicking and beach use and is not considered an overnight backpack.
+The Granite Rocx Tahoe Backpack: It is more for a day hike, picnicking, and beach use and is not considered an overnight backpack.
 It is quite unique in that it has a strapping system to carry any type of chair, from a folding chair at a campsite to a beach chair for the beach.
 I use it for day trips with my sons.
-It also has an insulated cooler system that can detach, that can hold a 12 pack of cans, which again is perfect for day camping or the beach.
+It also has an insulated cooler system that can detach, which can hold a 12 pack of cans, which again is perfect for day camping or the beach.
 It retails for $65.

 If you didn’t find anything here you might like, My friend Sher Sg of SherSheGoes posted this article about the best carry-on luggage.